flir-cx/flir-yocto-documentation/README.md

 To find out which packages are really installed into _flir-image-sherlock / flir-image_ (and thus replaceable), generate your own package database using information as described by: [package management addition to rootfs](package-management-addition.md).<br>

 #### rootfs
-As indicated, build of a "flir-image-sherlock" ("flir-image") will generate an artifact (_*.ext4_) that could be used to replace the complete base image within rootfs1/rootfs2.
+As indicated, build of a "flir-image" ("flir-image-sherlock") will generate an artifact (_*.ext4_) that could be used to replace the complete base image within rootfs1/rootfs2.
 This image file will contain a linux kernel, device tree and a populated rootfs.

 See [replace-rootfs](replace-rootfs.md) for details.<br>